OutSystems/docs-support/src/troubleshooting/application-development/debugger-not-working.md

 guid: 0818cc08-cca4-4780-bbc5-6e1cb8b77a10
 ---

-# Debugger in Service Studio isn't working
+# Debugger in Service Studio is not working

 Check the following sections to understand and solve different issues and errors that can occurs while using the debugger in Service Studio.